Basic Concept for Quality Compliance

 With membership consisting of the officers responsible for quality at each Group company, this committee strives to ensure the spread of compliance related to quality, to improve the efficacy of internal whistleblowing systems, and to respond to stakeholder demands while incorporating the perspectives of ESG and the SDGs.

-To ensure that all members of the CITIZEN Group have a shared understanding of compliance, we conduct periodic training, education, and auditing concerning subjects, such as the CITIZEN Group Code of Conduct and the CITIZEN Group Quality Code of Conduct, as we strive to raise awareness of quality compliance Group-wide.
+To ensure that all members of the CITIZEN Group have a shared understanding of quality compliance, we conduct periodic training and education concerning the CITIZEN Group Quality Code of Conduct, which was formulated based on the circumstances of each business in accordance with Article 2 of the CITIZEN Group Code of Conduct, to raise awareness of quality compliance Group-wide.